OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

     Host one.example.com
       Port 2222

-(and ensure the OpenNebula Front-end's host SSH key is in the trusted SSH known keys)
+(and ensure the OpenNebula Front-end's Host SSH key is in the trusted SSH known keys)

 **Rest newer platforms**: